ARTICLES

 The tragic death of Layne Staley, Alice In Chains singer

-On April 5, 2002, Layne Staley, lead singer of the grunge band Alice in Chains, died in Seattle, USA at the age of 34.
-Staley was victim of his heroin addiction and his body was found in his condo only on April 19.
+The legendary Alice In Chains singer died in Seattle, USA at the age of 34 back in 2002.
+He was victim of his heroin addiction and his body was found in his condo only on April 19.

 Advertisement

-Overwhelmed by his addiction, he lived in seclusion and his depression increased after the death of his girlfriend, Demri Parrott, who died of a drug-related illness.
-Born in Kirkland, USA, on August 22, 1967, he was known for his moving voice and stage presence.
+Due to addiction, he was recluse and it got worse after the death of his girlfriend, Demri Parrott, who died of a drug-related illness.

 When Layne Staley body was found

 Staley suffered from his parents’ divorce as a child and spent a long time without seeing his father.
-When he became famous with his band, he reunited with his father.
-But was disappointed to learn that he was also an addict.
+After he became famous he reunited with his father but was disappointed to learn that he also had problem with drugs

 Watch the news of his death at the time: